Hygroton Tablets is a brand of medicine containing the active ingredient chlortalidone.

 What is in this leaflet

 All medicines have risks and benefits.
-Your doctor has weighed the risks of you taking this medicine against the benefits they expect it will provide.
+Your doctor has weighed the risks of you taking Hygroton 25 against the benefits they expect it will have for you.

 If you have any concerns about this medicine, ask your doctor or pharmacist.

 Everyone has blood pressure.
 This pressure helps to move your blood around your body.
-Your blood pressure may be different at various times of the day, depending on how busy you are.
+Your blood pressure may be different at various times of the day, and can be affected by how busy you are.

-You have high blood pressure (hypertension) when your blood pressure stays higher than is needed, even when you are calm and relaxed.
-There are usually no symptoms of high blood pressure.
-The only way of knowing that you have it is to have your blood pressure checked on a regular basis.
-You may feel fine and have no symptoms but, if high blood pressure is not treated, it can lead to serious health problems.
-Hygroton helps to lower your blood pressure.
+You have high blood pressure (hypertension) when your blood pressure stays higher than is needed even when you are calm and relaxed.
+There may be no symptoms of high blood pressure so you need to have it checked regularly.
+If high blood pressure is not treated, it can lead to serious health problems.
+Hygroton 25 helps to lower your blood pressure.

-Hygroton is also used to treat fluid build-up caused by heart or liver problems.
-Hygroton belongs to a group of medicines called diuretics (commonly called fluid or water pills).
+This medicine belongs to a group of medicines called diuretics (commonly called fluid or water tablets).
 These medicines help to reduce the amount of salt and water in the body by acting on the kidneys to increase the flow of urine.

 Ask your doctor if you have any questions about why this medicine has been prescribed for you.
 Your doctor may have prescribed it for another reason.